-So I remember as a child of 7 or 8 taking great interest in Brussels sprouts.
+As a child of 7 or 8, I remember taking a great interest in Brussels sprouts.
 Their adorable little form was like one of my favorite vegetables – cabbage – but in miniature.

 One little sprout would have been just the right size for my dollhouse family to have a feast of cabbage & potatoes.

 However, the taste was not quite so delicate.
 To my young palate, the bold flavor left something to be desired.

 Boiled Brussels sprouts were much more bitter than their cabbage-y brethren.
 Some bites were okay.
 But for the most part the sprouts had a pungent aftertaste that lingered on the back of the tongue like horseradish.

 I was not a fan.

 So whenever people tell me that they don’t like Brussels sprouts, I get it.

 And then I wonder how they’ve had them prepared.
 Because boiling Brussels sprouts is doing them no great service.